gradle/gradle/design-docs/custom-ivy-status.md

 ### Test coverage

 * Declare multiple Ivy repositories.
 Publish different versions of the same module to different repositories.
-Make sure that highest version of highest status is selected.
+Make sure that highest version of highest compatible status is selected.

 # Open issues